05nelsonm/kmp-process/README.md

     .args("--show-ends")
     // Also accepts vararg and List<String>
     .args("--number", "--squeeze-blank")

+    // Change the process's working
+    // directory.
+    //
+    // WARNING: iOS is the only platform
+    // that this functionality is not supported
+    // on.
+Declaring chdir on iOS will result
+    // in a failure to spawn the process.
+    .chdir(myApplicationDir)

     // Modify the Signal to send the Process
     // when Process.destroy is called (only sent